react-navigation/react-navigation.github.io/versioned_docs/version-7.x/native-stack-navigator.md

 ##### `hideNavigationBar`

 Boolean indicating whether to hide the navigation bar during searching.

-Defaults to `true`.
+If left unset, system default is used.

 Only supported on iOS.